Seven Minutes on the B67/Climate Street Action

 Closing of exhibition and Climate Art Street Action, June 29, 2019, Brooklyn, New York

 We took the bus together, starting in Kensington, Brooklyn, wearing blue saris to symbolize climate change.
-We walked, we joined in a wheelchair, we sang, and we carried a sari banner covered in messages about climate change.
+We walked in the blazing heat, we joined in a wheelchair, we sang, and we carried a sari banner covered in messages about climate change.
 We sang a feminist version of the Tagore song Kharobayu Boye Bege, on the bus and in the streets of Brooklyn as we walked to Open Source Gallery.
 The B67 bus had a ramp for wheelchair accessibility and we rode just a few stops to South Slope at 7th Ave and 19th Street.
 We were met at the gallery by other women from Kensington, Ifti of the Royal Bengal Tea House, and other supporters from across the city and even from DC and Chicago.
 At the gallery, we held a bilingual climate justice open mic.
 Ifti sang a beautiful Bengali song about climate change from the perspective of a crow.
 We all sang a series of songs together about storms and wind.
 People recited poetry and spoke out about climate change in Bengali and English.

 We created a barrier reef on the sidewalk with oyster shells and alpana painting, referring to the Billion Oyster Project, which seeks to protect the New York City shoreline.
 My friend Sarah Porter told me about this project, and at our request, Monika Wuhrer (director of Open Source Gallery) collected the oyster shells from Governor’s Island.
 The oyster reef we built was really stunning.